apfrog/aps-rglibs/README.md

-# aps-rglibs
+# APFrog's Retro Gadget Libraries
-Collection of libraries to make development faster
+A collection of libraries used to make development of gadgets in the "Retro Gadgets" faster and easier.